sourcegraph/sourcegraph-public-snapshot/doc/admin/install/index.md

 # Installing Sourcegraph

-There are two ways of running Sourcegraph: Docker and Kubernetes.
+There two ways of running Sourcegraph: a single Docker container or a clustered deployment using Kubernetes.

 ## Docker

-Single instance, great for supporting up to 500 users.
-Takes 5 minutes to install and configure.
+Single Docker container, takes 5 minutes to install and configure.

 **[Install Sourcegraph with Docker](../../index.md)**.

-## Kubernetes
+## Clustered deployment with Kubernetes

-For companies managing code at a huge scale (hundreds or thousands of repositories) and/or 500+ users.
+Enables Sourcegraph to meet any scaling requirements.

 **[Install Sourcegraph with Kubernetes](cluster.md)**.